project-meucci/thimm.github.io/docs/Agtech - So What?/Murray-scholz-on-the-gmo-and-sheep-controversies.md

 ---
-title: Murray Scholz on the GMO and Sheep Controversies
+title: Murray Scholz On The Gmo And Sheep Controversies
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-10-23)